Capital city: Nairobi

 what to pack

-Important documents: passports, travel insurance details, emergency contacts, credit cards and cash (USD)
+Important documents: passports, travel insurance details, emergency contacts, credit cards, debit card for ATM withdrawals and cash (USD)

-Safari days: light coloured, non-distracting clothing, warm layers for mornings and evenings spent in open air safari vehicles
+Safari days: neutral-coloured, non-distracting clothing, warm layers for mornings and evenings spent in open air safari vehicles

-Pool days: swimwear, beach bag, cover-up and sandals
+Relax days: swimwear, beach bag, cover-up and flip flops

 City days: loose light layers: shorts, t-shirts, skirts and sundresses